-The Frankenmuth Police Department takes pride in its highly trained Police Reserve Officers.
-The reserve academy and field training program, coupled together, prove to be very thorough in creating highly professional, competent, and highly trained reserve officers that are unique to this department.
+The Frankenmuth Police Department takes pride in the training and qualifications of our Police Reserve Officers.
+The reserve academy and field training program have been proven to create professional, competent, and highly trained Police Reserve Officers that are unique to this department.

 |Traffic Stop Training|

 Each recruit enters our academy after completing our extensive hiring and background process.
 All courses must be completed successfully to become certified to graduate our academy and begin patrol.

 Our reserve academy is conducted "in house" by The Frankenmuth Police Department under the direction of Captain James Stefanski, our Academy Commander.
 The academy consists of approximately 260 hours of classroom and practical training conducted by certified instructors from the department.
 This training is provided by the department at no cost to the recruit.